triptease/saddle-points-kata/README.md

 To get started:
 1) run `yarn install` from root
-2) find broken tests inside `allergies.tests.ts`
+2) find broken tests inside `saddle-points.tests.ts`
-3) work on `allergies.ts` until all the tests pass!
+3) work on `saddle-test.ts` until all the tests pass!

 # Instructions